 Kristi’s love of birds started when she began volunteering at The Raptor Trust in 1998 after finding an injured bird and being referred there by a local vet.
 In her words, “As soon as I found this hidden gem, I was hooked.”
 Her knowledge of birds and avian medicine has come from years of working with the staff and veterinarians at The Raptor Trust.
 As one of the senior rehabilitation technicians, she helps share our collective knowledge to with each new group of TRT employees and volunteers.

 She holds an Associate’s Degree in Hotel Restaurant management and previously worked for a spa at a local Five Diamond hotel managing employees, memberships and spa guests.
 Kristi manages our medical database system, runs our gift shop and helped to develop our volunteer program.

 Libby graduated from the State University of New York at Cobleskill in 2003 with a Bachelor’s Degree in Wildlife Management.
 She began her career at the Raptor Trust as an intern in 2003-2004 and subsequently stayed on as a staff member starting in May 2004.

 It was always a dream of hers to be able to work with animals, particularly wildlife, and at the Raptor Trust she has had the opportunity to do just that.
 In her free time, she enjoys spending time with her dog hiking, swimming, and exploring new places.

-On her days off she enjoys spending time with her family, walking her rescue dogs and gardening.
+On her days off she enjoys spending time with her family and doing some wildlife photography.